Participant Information Sheet

 If your child would like to withdraw

 As your child grows up, they will be able to decide for themselves if they still want to be a part of the study.
 They can contact us to withdraw.
 You can help them do this.
-When your child is around 16 years old, we will contact them to check if they’d still like to be a part of the study.
-We will use the contact details you shared with us.
-If we cannot contact them, we will withdraw them from the study.

 How your information is used